mcsrainbow/mcsrainbow.github.io/en/2022/03/notes-from-reading-influence-the-psychology-of-persuasion/index.md

     Studies show that gamblers are more convinced of a horse's capability to win after placing the bet versus before the bet.
 Placing a commitment causes more loyalty to an idea.

-    People will defend a position once they take it - Competitions that ask you describe the virtues of a product in 15 words or less essentially convert you to promote positive messages of that product to other people, since you will aim to be consistent with yourself.
+    People will defend a position once they take it - Competitions that ask you to describe the virtues of a product in 15 words or less essentially convert you to promote positive messages of that product to other people, since you will aim to be consistent with yourself.

 + Social proof